JerryFleming/PyDoc/library/sys.rst

 .. data:: path_importer_cache

-    A dictionary acting as a cache for :term:`finder` objects.
+    A dictionary acting as a cache for :term:`查找器` objects.
 The keys are paths that have been passed to :data:`sys.path_hooks` and the values are the finders that are found.
 If a path is a valid file system path but no explicit finder is found on :data:`sys.path_hooks` then ``None`` is